thefavey/drawceries/README.md

 - I would like to know whether the directory structure is a good one and what would need to be improved.
 - I am pretty proud of the way the app feels (in particular in the more advanced List and Recipes tabs).
 - Favicon and meta tags etc. need to be added to make it a good PWA.

-### Current problems
-- e.preventDefault() does not seem to be working in mobile Safari.
-So impossible to log in and take actions.